SanviAgarwal/SkillSense-Resume_Analysis/README.md

 ~Gives a comprehensive insight into your resume and tells what skills are you missing for your desired job description

 🌟To execute this code in the terminal write "streamlit run app2.py" and press enter

+(app2.py is the first installment of code - final code is main.py)